auth0/docs/articles/architecture-scenarios/application/web-app-sso.md

 ## The Premise

-ABC Inc. is a consulting startup company.
+ExampleCo is a consulting startup company.
 Currently they have approximately 100 employees and they also outsource several activities to external contractors.
 Most of the employees work from the company's main office, but there are some teams that work remotely.
 Additionally, some employees frequently travel to customer locations and work from mobile devices.

 All employees and external contractors are required to fill in their timesheets every week using spreadsheets.
 The current system is inefficient and the company decided that they need to move to a better and more automated solution.